I-44 Business Loop

 Historic U.S. 66 through Joplin included Alternate, Business and Bypass alignments.
 The primary alignment for U.S. 66 followed Main Street north from Downtown to Broadway Street east, St. Louis Avenue north, Euclid Avenue north, Utica Street east, Florida Avenue north and Zora Street east.

 Business Spur I-44 follows Missouri Avenue south from Exit 161 while Route Y meanders 6.70 miles north toward the Riddle Bridge across the Gasconade River.
-Photo taken by Mark Roberts (1999).
+Photo by Mark Roberts (1999).

 Business Loop I-44 west splits from Business Spur I-44 (Missouri Avenue) south as both depart from Interstate 44 at Exit 161.
-Photo taken by Mark Roberts (1999).
+Photo by Mark Roberts (1999).

 Business Loop 44 eastbound near Sarcoxie, Missouri.